Medusa-Intelligence-Corp/TranslateTribune/README.md

 - 📅 Daily updates by 6am Eastern
 - 🌍 Diverse sources from various countries and perspectives (see [sources.json](./config/sources.json) and [sources_technology_finance.json](sources_technology_finance.json))
 - 🧠 AI-powered translations and summaries
+- 🔒 Private by Design: no cookies, minimial JavaScript, and no trackers.
+[Read our full privacy policy here.](https://translatetribune.com/privacy.html).

 ## Development Principles 🛠️